outdreamer/build-a-cure-1/docs/specific_problem_analysis/knapsack.md

   - interface query of most valuable objects (what combination & path between interfaces produces most valuable objects, other than already known valuable objects like gems, weapons, stories, mysteries, markets/inflation value increases)

-- this may seem like the solution is specific to manmade objects, but numbers can be evaluated on the interface network as well
+- it may seem like the solution is specific to manmade objects, but numbers can be evaluated on the interface network as well

 - for example, if high-value numbers like primes are calculatable (you can find all the primes in a range quickly), those might be the gemstones in your numerical example - or identifying other high-value information like number types/relationships (finding all the valuable number types/relationships represented in a set) might be the best way to gather valuable information the quickest in a numerical example